Robert P. Lattimer

-Education
+Early life and education

-Lattimer attended the University of Missouri where he earned a B.S. in chemistry.
-He obtained his doctoral degree in 1971 in physical/analytical chemistry from the University of Kansas.
+Lattimer was born in Missouri on February 2, 1945.
+He attended the University of Missouri where he earned a B.S. in chemistry.
+Lattimer obtained his doctoral degree in 1971 in physical/analytical chemistry from the University of Kansas.

 Career

-Lattimer worked for Noveon and Lubrizol as a research chemist.
+Lattimer worked for B.F.
+Goodrich and later Noveon and Lubrizol as a research chemist.
 He retired as a Senior Technical Fellow following nearly 40 years of service.
 His published work on mass spectrometry and polymer characterization and degradation have been widely cited.
-He is a past Vice-President of the American Society for Mass Spectrometry.
+He was a Vice-President of the American Society for Mass Spectrometry.
 Lattimer was Vice-Chairman of the 1985 Gordon Research Conference on Analytical Pyrolysis.
+His most cited work treated the subject of mass spectrometry of transition metal macrocycles.

 Political Advocacy

-Lattimer is a board member for the Eagle Forum of Ohio.
-He has advocated for pro-family issues in the state, and he has been the Science Issues Chairman.
+Lattimer was a board member for the Eagle Forum of Ohio.
+He advocated for pro-family issues in the state, and was the Science Issues Chairman.
 He advocated for including Intelligent Design in the Ohio Board of Education's state science curriculum.
 Lattimer was a founder of the advocacy group Science Excellence for All Ohioans (SEAO).
 He co-authored a book titled The Evolution Controversy.
+He was a signer of A Scientific Dissent from Darwinism.

+Death

+Lattimer died in Akron, Ohio, on October 12, 2025, at the age of 80.